CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ^#^^#^ Managing variables

-In Stata, managing the names and order of variables is important to make entering commands easier due to the [shortcuts for referring to variables](#referring-to-variables).
-Recall that variables can be referred to using wildcards (e.g. `a*` to include `age`, `address` or `a10`, or using `var1-var10` to include all variables between `var1` and `var10` as they are ordered).
+In Stata, managing the names and order of variables is important to make entering commands easier due to the [shortcuts for referring to variables][referring to variables].
+Recall that variables can be referred to using wildcards (e.g. `a*` to include `age`, `address` or `a10`, or using
+`var1-var10` to include all variables between `var1` and `var10` as they are ordered).
 Of course, you may also want to rename or re-order variables for other reasons such as making the data easier to look at.

 ^#^^#^^#^ Renaming variables